Did we miss something on diversity?

 The parents' guide to what's in this book.

-Parents need to know that this book is an excellent bridge between chapter books and full-length novels.
-Stuart is both valiant and very polite, and finds himself on one of the biggest adventures of his life as he sets off to find a lost friend.
+Parents need to know that E.B.
+White's Stuart Little is an excellent bridge between chapter books and full-length novels.
+Stuart, a mouse, is both valiant and very polite, and finds himself on one of the biggest adventures of his life as he sets off to find a lost friend.
 He encounters several dangers in the process because of his size, but the mood stays light and imaginative.
 Stuart proves to be a protagonist that many readers can admire and respect.